pwang30/SCC_UC_Bilevel/README.md

-# Short-circuit current+UC+Bi-level: Case studies for examining market power
+# Short-circuit current + UC + Bi-level: Case studies for examining market power

-**PLEASE NOTE, the main models and methodologies are in the listed papers here.
-Fully understanding these works is the foundation of our work.**
+**PLEASE NOTE, the models and methodologies that this work is based on were introduced in the following papers.
+Fully understanding these is the foundation of our work:**
 - Short-Circuit Current (SCC) models refer to:
   1. Chu, Zhongda, and Fei Teng. ["Short circuit current constrained UC in high IBG-penetrated power systems."
 IEEE Transactions on Power Systems 36.4 (2021): 3776-3785.](https://ieeexplore.ieee.org/abstract/document/9329077)
   2. Chu, Zhongda, Jingyi Wu, and Fei Teng. ["Pricing of short circuit current in high IBR-penetrated system."
 Electric Power Systems Research 235 (2024): 110690.](https://www.sciencedirect.com/science/article/pii/S0378779624005765)